 Whether you are installing a new roof on a new house or replacing an older roof that is no longer doing its job, there are many choices in terms of the types of roofing materials available.
 Some of the different options include asphalt shingles, tile roofing, metal roofing and more.

 Factors that determine what type of roofing is best include the slope and complexity of the roof, as well as the style of the house, local climate and the cost of different roofing options.

-At Olneya Restoration Group, you can trust that you’ll have the best roofing in no time!
-Olneya Restoration Group, LLC is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
+At Olneya Construction and Roofing, you can trust that you’ll have the best roofing in no time!
+Olneya Construction and Roofing, LLC is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn’t matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.